flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 `git add` serves two purposes.
 If a file is untracked, then it will start tracking it and add to staging area.
 If a file is already being tracked, but has some changes, then git will simply just add the file to staging area.

 What is the staging area, you ask?
-Its the files whose change will be recorded and stored when you run git commit the next time.
+It's the files whose change will be recorded and stored when you run git commit the next time.

 Before we move on to the next command, let's see the output of `git status` after running the above `git add` command.